-No student may graduate with a B.A. from the University of Pennsylvania unless he or she has completed at Penn at least one-half of the total number of required course units.
-He or she must also complete at Penn at least one-half of the courses required for his or her major (though some major programs may require more than this number).
+No student may graduate with a B.A. from the University of Pennsylvania without having completed at Penn at least one-half of the total number of required course units.
+Students must also complete at Penn at least one-half of the courses required for their major (though some major programs may require more than this number).

 An Application for Graduation must be submitted early in the semester of expected graduation.
 Seniors must adhere to a graduation schedule prepared each year by the College Office.
 A late fee will be charged for failure to apply for graduation by the date specified.
-Check the application timeline for May, August and December graduation.
+Check the application timeline for May, August or December graduation.

 All courses applying towards the undergraduate Bachelor of Arts Degree in Arts and Sciences at the University of Pennsylvania before a student receives an undergraduate degree are recorded on the student's undergraduate transcript.
 At the date of graduation, the transcript is closed, i.e., no changes may be made thereafter.

 Students can view and request official copies of their undergraduate transcript on Penn InTouch.

 It is possible that students who are waiting for a decision from the Committee on Undergraduate Academic Standing on a petition submitted regarding graduation requirements may not be cleared in time for graduation.
 It is, therefore, important to submit any necessary petitions as early as possible.